 - Secure items in the back (especially your cooler, use a bungee cord or tie down so it doesn’t move around).

 - Check all fluid levels and tire pressure in your car before departing.
+Here is a printable road trip checklist so you don’t forget anything.

 - Check all brake lights and headlights (including brights) to ensure everything is working properly)